The following is a lightly edited transcript.

 Who is the most God-centered person in the universe?
 Answer: God is the most God-centered person in the universe.

 Who is uppermost in God’s affections?
-Answer: Not you, God is uppermost in his own affections.
+Answer: not you, God is uppermost in his own affections.

 Is God an idolater?
-Answer: No, he has no other gods before him.
+Answer: no, he has no other gods before him.

 What is God’s chief jealousy?
 Answer: God’s chief jealousy is to be known and admired and trusted and enjoyed and obeyed above all others.

 What is the chief end of God?
-Answer: The chief end of God is to glorify God and enjoy himself forever.
+Answer: the chief end of God is to glorify God and enjoy himself forever.

 Do you feel most loved by God because he makes much of you, or because he frees you to enjoy making much of him forever like the song said?
-I leaned over to CJ and I said, “That first song, especially next to the last two lines, is a good summary of this message.”
+I leaned over to C.J. and I said, “That first song, especially next to the last two lines, is a good summary of this message.”
 God’s love freed us to glorify him forever.
 So the key question for your heart is this: Do I feel most loved by God because he’s making much of me, or because he’s doing whatever needs to be done that I might enjoy making much of him forever?
 That’s a hard question, to be honest about.

 The last question: Are you God-centered because God is supremely valuable to you, or are you God-centered because you believe you are supremely valuable to him?
 Which is driving you?